 I’ve signed up on your website, why haven’t I heard anything?

 We send mailings about spaces when they become available.
 If you haven’t heard anything from us it’s because we don’t have any available space in the locations you’ve selected.
-Sometimes our mailings can end up in a recipients’ spam and junk folders so it’s worth checking these too as new spaces are becoming available all the time.
+Sometimes our mailings can end up in a recipients’ spam and junk folders so it’s worth checking these too.